Authors & Events

 Photo: © Timothy White

-So they printed the words to a favorite song in booklets, which were then illustrated by the children themselves or by older students; as a result, the children had instant readers that they could use at their own level of proficiency.
-Children who could not read at all turned the pages and looked at the pictures as they sang along; children with more advanced skills could read or sing the words as they went through the books.
-This led to the publication of Down by the Bay and Shake My Sillies Out, followed by other titles in the Songs to Read® series.
+Favorite songs were then printed in booklets, which were illustrated by the children themselves or by older students—as a result, the children had instant books that they could use at their own level of proficiency.
+This led to the publication of Down by the Bay and Shake My Sillies Out, followed by other titles in the Songs to Read series.

-In 1998, Raffi published his first book for adults—an autobiography.
-In it he tells the story of his unique life and career, including his efforts to blend respect for both children and the natural world, in order to work toward a child-honoring society.
+In 1998, Raffi published his first book for adults—an autobiography detailing the story of his unique life and career, including his efforts to blend respect for both children and the natural world, in order to work toward a child-honoring society.

 Raffi Songs to Read

 Visit other sites in the Penguin Random House Network

 Stay in Touch

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.